State-recognized tribes in the United States: List of state-recognized tribes

-By 2008 a total of 62 Native American tribes had been recognized by states.
-In 2021, 574 tribes had been recognized by the federal government, often as a result of the process of treaties setting up reservations in the 19th century.

 The following is a list of tribes recognized by various states but not by the U.S. Bureau of Indian Affairs.
 Tribes originally recognized by states that have since gained federal recognition have been deleted from the list below.
-The list includes those state-recognized tribes that have petitioned for federal recognition and been denied.
+The list does include state-recognized tribes that have petitioned for federal recognition.

 Alabama

 By the Davis-Strong Act of 1984, the state established the Alabama Indian Affairs Commission to acknowledge and represent Native American citizens in the state.
 At that time, it recognized seven tribes that did not have federal recognition.
 The commission members, representatives of the tribes, have created rules for tribal recognition, which were last updated in 2003, under which three more tribes have been recognized.